accurateproject/accurate/docs/apicalls.rst

 API Calls
 =========
-The general API usage of the CGRateS involves creating a CallDescriptor structure sending it to the balancer via JSON/GOB RPC and getting a response from the balancer in form of a CallCost structure or a numeric value for requested information.
+The general API usage of the AccuRate involves creating a CallDescriptor structure sending it to the balancer via JSON/GOB RPC and getting a response from the balancer in form of a CallCost structure or a numeric value for requested information.

 CallDescriptor structure
 ------------------------